chetnashah/webconcepts/JestNotes.md

 2. `jest.config.js`
 3. custom json file provided with `--config`.

+#### Presets

+Jest can have presets of its own that can be used for base configuration, instead of users manually specifying all the config.
+This is useful for big and popular config like `ts-jest`.

 ### Matchers

 Usually when you se expect, what gets returned is an expectation object, the only thing you can do on an expectation object is to use matchers like `toBe` etc.